mrpotatocode/TorontoCatch22/README.md

 # TorontoCatch22

-This was part of experimental design coursework and intended to be an introduction to tidyverse, ggplot, and using open data sets for data science.
+This was Part 1 of Experimental Design coursework and intended to be an introduction to tidyverse, ggplot, and using open data sets for data science.

 ## Abstract